*Originally written in the Autumn of 2011 as a letter to friends and family.*

 I mentioned that God’s purpose for me was to continue using my spiritual gifts to encourage those around me, and I have strived to be faithful in that.
 It is virtually impossible to describe in words what a joy it is to be used by the Lord.
 Not in public ministry, but privately – connecting heart to heart.

-And now, just two months into starting this blog, following God’s leading, I am able to reach out to those I’ve never met with the Word of God with the purpose of point them to Christ.
+And now, just two months into starting this blog, following God’s leading, I am able to reach out to those I’ve never met with the Word of God with the purpose of pointing them to Christ.
 I constantly pray for my readers as I write, that God would use me to be a light in this dark world.
 May it be so.
 To God be the glory.

 ♥ Are you a Christian Single?
 Here’s a great – and safe – way to meet people!
 Check out Christian Cafe!
 You won’t regret it! ♥